shellcentric/km/README.md

 For cookie management, I use SweetP Productions' [Cookie](https://cookieapp.com/).
 Kookie Monster simply finds and deletes cookie **files** in such a way as to keep some of the cookie files if desired (by maintaining a list of cookie files).
-In this way, I fill the gap not yet closed by Cookie 5.0.
+In this way, I fill the gap not yet closed by Cookie.

 `km -f` finds `*.binarycookies` files and writes results to `~/.config/km/cookies`.
 `km -e` deletes all files listed in `~/.config/km/cookies`.